alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-08-12-simaniyyah-tariqah.md

 note: false
 locale: en
 uid: simaniyyah-tariqah
-excerpt: "Here in Sudan, we have a shaykh who has many followers who compete in serving and obeying him.
+summary: "Here in Sudan, we have a shaykh who has many followers who compete in serving and obeying him.
 They travel to visit him, thinking he is one of the Awliya' (pious people)."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz